caspeling1/Learning/demo/README.md

 \- Github Markdown Preview
 \- Debugger for Chrome

+Dummy data to be fed to mocky.io and the futures updated to fetch via api.
+See js files for json.

 ## Debug Setup (does not work on VM)

 Steps taken to get debugging: